dsabolo/vrt2/README.md

 Run

        vrt2 <site_ref> <site_test>

+if you have not installed globally run

+       ./vrt2.js <site_ref> <site_test>

+## Multiple test config

-If you want to use other config file, create the custom json file based on config.json and then run
+You can use others config files (useful for creating a variety of test), create the custom json file based on config.json and then run

         vrt2 -c /path/to/config_file.json  <site_ref> <site_test>